 How to Identify Resources: Create an inventory of resources you already have.
 At this point, it’s a good idea to make a list of your strengths.
 Ask yourself: What am I good at?
 What do I consider to be my strengths?
 What do other people compliment me for?
 Then pick one goal and ask, What will I need to accomplish this goal?
 What resources I already have?
 How can I best use these resources to achieve my goal?
 What resources will I need to acquire?
 Where can I acquire these resources?
 How will I go about acquiring these resources?
 This article provides additional information about identifying resources.

 3. Cultivating Resources

 The good news is that any student can learn how to get better at managing resources.
-Here is a general strategy for that: If you notice that you’ve made a good progress towards a goal on a given day, reflect on what helped to do that.
+Here is a general strategy for that: If you notice that you’ve made good progress towards a goal on a given day, reflect on what helped you do that.
 Then, just do more of what helps and less of what doesn’t.
 Sounds simple, huh?
 It is simple, but it’s not easy to get into the habit of consistently paying attention and noticing it.

 In the next few weeks, we are going to focus on time management in our posts.
 Time is our most valuable and most demanded resource.
 Mastering time management can simplify your life so much!
 We will talk about setting up your Google calendar, choosing a planner and using it effectively.
 We sincerely hope that this will help you to stay on top of your schedule during the semester.

 How to Cultivate Resources: Return to the list of resources you have created in the previous step.
 Find the resources you already have.
 Ask yourself: How can get the most out of this resource to achieve my goal?
 How can I create opportunities to maximize this resource?
 How can I take a good care of this resource and make sure it grows in strength?
 This is an ongoing process, that will help you learn more about yourself.
 Once you notice another helpful resource, start looking for opportunities to use it more and energize your life through it.